 Lunesta® (eszopiclone) is a prescription medication that has been licensed as a sleep medication to treat insomnia.
-The drug is manufactured by Sepracor, Inc. It is currently under the protection of a patent that prevents any generic versions from being manufactured in the United States.
-Yet, if you search the Internet for "generic Lunesta," you may find a number of companies selling it.
+Brand-name Lunesta is manufactured by Sepracor, Inc. It is also available in generic form.

 Generic Lunesta tablets are available in the following strengths:

 They are made by various manufacturers, including but not limited to:

 - Par Pharmaceutical Companies, Inc.

 All generic medications must undergo certain tests to compare them to brand-name medications.
 The U.S. Food and Drug Administration (FDA) then looks at these tests to decide if the generics are equivalent to the brand-name medications and assigns a rating to each one.

 An "AB" rating means that the FDA has determined that a generic medication is equivalent to a brand name medication.
 All of the generic versions of Lunesta currently available have an "AB" rating, meaning they should be equivalent to the brand-name product.

 However, generic medications are allowed to have different inactive ingredients than the brand-name medication.
 This might include fillers, dyes, or other ingredients that may cause problems for people with allergies or sensitivities.